University of Hawaiʻi Maui College

 In addition to its main campus in Kahului, UHMC also runs four education centers within Maui County: Lahaina Education Center in Lahaina and Hāna Education Center in Hāna; Molokai Education Center on the island of Molokaʻi; and Lānai Education Center on the island of Lānaʻi.

 History

-The University of Hawaii, Maui College was founded in 1931 as the Maui Vocational School.
+The University of Hawaiʻi, Maui College was founded in 1931 as the Maui Vocational School.
 In 1958 its name was changed to Maui Technical School.
-The college was incorporated into the University of Hawaii System on July 1, 1965, after the Hawaiʻi State Legislature enacted the Community College Act which established a statewide community college system under the UH System.
+The college was incorporated into the University of Hawaiʻi System on July 1, 1965, after the Hawaiʻi State Legislature enacted the Community College Act which established a statewide community college system under the UH System.

 In 1966 its name was changed to Maui Community College after the UH Board of Regents authorized the college to confer degrees in Associates in Arts and Associates in Science.

 In Spring of 2010, the Western Association of Schools and Colleges (WASC) Accreditation Board approved the name change from Maui Community College to University of Hawaiʻi Maui College.
 The name change was changed in order to provide a more accurate reflection of UH Maui College's three baccalaureate degrees.